TrinityChristiana/nss-js-event-mirror-mirror-in-the-code/README.md

-# Name of Repo
+# Mirror Mirror in the Code

 Date Created: 01/00/20 | Date Modified: 01/00/20

-This assignment is practice for Book 0: Chapter 0 of NSS's course work.
+This assignment is practice for Book 2: Chapter 12 of NSS's course work.
 Link to the assignment:

 Preview Assignment:
 ***
-# nss-js-event-mirror-mirror-in-the-code
-# nss-js-event-mirror-mirror-in-the-code